Bolivia country brief

 For the latest economic data refer to Country/Economy Fact Sheet [PDF 126 KB]

-Real GDP growth in Bolivia has averaged 3.9 per cent per annum since 2002, supported by expanding natural gas production and strong domestic demand.
-Real GDP grew by 5.2 per cent in 2012, and inflation remained stable at 4.54 per cent.
-General government debt was estimated to be 8.3 per cent of GDP in 2012.
+Real GDP growth in Bolivia has averaged over four per cent per annum since 2002, supported by expanding natural gas production and strong domestic demand.
+GDP growth reached estimated 6.6% in 2013, up from 5.2 per cent in 2012.
+Inflation increased slightly to an estimated 4.8 per cent in 2013.
+General government net debt was estimated to be 8.3 per cent of GDP in 2013.
 Bolivia’s main exports are natural gas, minerals and hydrocarbons.
-Strong external demand for natural gas has seen a 21.4 per cent increase year-on-year in earnings for natural gas, while good crop yields and strong demand for soy seeds and quinoa saw strong growth in agricultural trade.
+Despite a slowdown in gas exports since the second half of 2013, GDP growth is expected remain robust in 2014 due to heavy fiscal spending in the lead up to the December 2014 elections and rising private consumption resulting from sharp wage increases.
 Construction has also seen strong growth due to the Government’s public infrastructure spending, including ambitious road, energy, housing and industrial projects.
-However, Bolivia’s economy is highly exposed to international price volatility, particularly that of natural gas.
+Bolivia’s economy remains highly exposed to international price volatility, particularly that of natural gas.

-Foreign direct investment in Bolivia grew by 28 per cent to US$859 million in 2011, significantly higher than the US$390 million yearly average for the decade 2000-2010 though still one of the lowest in the region.
+Foreign direct investment in Bolivia grew by 23 per cent to US$1.06 billion in 2012, significantly higher than the US$390 million yearly average for the decade 2000-2010 though still one of the lowest in the region.
 However, the tendency towards resource nationalisation, which began with President Morales’ first term in 2006, highlights the risk of investing in Bolivia.
 This is combined with the country’s low-skilled workforce, limiting further economic expansion.

 As a member of the Andean Community (CAN), Bolivia has generally enjoyed free trade with Peru, Ecuador, Colombia and Venezuela.
 As a new member of Mercosur, Bolivia will enjoy preferential trade access to the markets of Brazil, Paraguay, Uruguay, Argentina and Venezuela.